dedifferentiator/fddf/README.md

 # Usage

-Run fddf by passing pid to it
+Run fddf by passing pid to it:

 `fddf 8336`

 To quit press `q` or `ctrl+c`